 Businesses with 20 or more employees can continue to use probationary periods to assess an employee’s skills against the role’s responsibilities.
 A probationary period lays out a fair process for managing performance issues and ending employment if the issues aren’t resolved.

-— If requested, reinstatement must be the first course of action considered by the Employment Relations Authority (external link) for employees who have found to be unfairly dismissed.
+If requested, reinstatement must be the first course of action considered by the Employment Relations Authority (external link) for employees who have found to be unfairly dismissed.
 Reinstatement means the employee gets their previous job back.

 The Employment Relations Authority will still assess whether reinstatement is practicable and reasonable for both parties.

 Employees in the specified vulnerable industries (external link) such as cleaning and catering services will be able to transfer their current contract terms and conditions, regardless of the size of their employer.
 Changes also include a longer notice period for employees to choose to transfer to the new employer.

 New categories of employees may apply to receive the protections under the specified ‘vulnerable workers’.
 Instead of a full legislative process, these categories can be amended through a recommendation by the Minister for Workplace Relations and Safety.
 An applicant must make a request to amend to the Minister.

 Changes for collective bargaining, collective agreement and unions

-— Restoration of the duty to conclude bargaining.
-This means parties must conclude collective bargaining, unless there are genuine reasons based on reasonable grounds not to.
+Parties must conclude collective bargaining, unless there are genuine reasons based on reasonable grounds not to.
 This ensures that parties genuinely attempt to reach an agreement.

 Parties will not have to settle a multi-employer collective agreement (MECA) if their reason for not wanting to settle is based on reasonable grounds.
 For example, if there are significant differences between two employers – such as one operating in an area where costs and wages are higher – it could be reasonable for an employer to negotiate a single-employer collective agreement instead.